fbpx

 Lake Tahoe 72-miler

-Fifty-six runners showed up including Schwam, for the hilly road race on the California/Nevada border, She wanted to become the first woman ever to finish the race.
-“I raced Sally Edwards (founder of Fleet Feet) for 45 miles.
+In 1978, Fifty-six solo ultrarunners showed up, including Schwam, for the hilly road race on the California/Nevada border.
+She wanted to become the first woman ever to finish the race.
+“I raced Sally Edwards (1948-), founder of Fleet Feet, for 45 miles.
 We were shifting back and forth.
 Then she was forced to slow down because of knee and hip pain.
 I actually started feeling strong from 50 miles to the end.”

 Schwam finished first, tenth overall with a time of 12:01:32.
 Edwards was second with 13:15:15.
 Schwam said, “That race was really where it all started in terms of becoming competitive within the ultra community.
 The run around Lake Tahoe got me hooked and I gave up all plans for a real job and real career in search of the next challenge.”